ppalex7/SourcePawnCompletions/README.md

 ## Known Bugs

-* Completions lists are shared.
-All completions from other files will be available even if the include line does not exist in the current file.
 * Completion lists do not update.
 If an include file is modified, after it has been loaded by SP Completions, Sublime must be restarted to pick up this change.